rioter00/MAGD487/ResumeAssignment.md

 + http://www.indeed.com/q-Game-Artist-jobs.html
 + https://www.glassdoor.com/Job/concept-artist-jobs-SRCH_KO0,14.htm

-#### 1. Find and Identify aspects of two job postings relevant to your field
+#### 1. Find and Identify aspects of two job postings relevant to your field - 10 points

 Job posting generally include a written description of the job, required qualifications, non-required/preferred qualifications, and soft skills.
   - Job Responsibilities
   - Qualifications and requirements
   - Any additional qualifications.

 Use any resource to find two recent job postings.
-Print out the postings. highlight each aspect listed above.
+Print out the postings.
+Highlight each aspect listed above.

-#### 2. Create a resume for each job posting
+#### 2. Create a resume for each job posting - 30 points
 Using [Resume Building Link](MAGD487/ResumeBuilding.md) for reference, create a resume for job posting.

+#### 3. Turn job postings and two resumes to class - 10 points